The Public Competition Enforcement Review: Colombia

 - mandatory bundling sales;

 - refraining from producing a good or service, or affecting its production levels;

 - bid rigging or having the effect of distributing contract awards of competitions, or setting terms of the request for proposals (RFP) for both public and private processes; and

 - preventing third parties from accessing markets or marketing channels.7

 Furthermore, Article 410a of the Colombian Criminal Code8 created a criminal offence of bid rigging in public institution RFP processes, with sanctions of six to 12 years' imprisonment, a fine of approximately US$52,000 to US$263,000, and disqualification from entering into contracts with state entities for eight years.

 These provisions correlate with Article 101 of the Treaty on the Functioning of the European Union (TFEU), as it also enumerates the prohibited agreements that are considered in violation of free competition; however, Colombian law not only regulates restrictive agreements, it also regulates unilateral conducts as discussed in the next section.

 i Significant cases

 Since 2016, SIC has issued several major decisions against cartels in the toilet paper, baby nappies and sugar markets.
-The decisions involving toilet paper and baby nappies producers are significant, as the investigations began through the leniency programme and mark the first time fines have been waived due to the collaboration received during the investigation proceedings.
+The decisions involving toilet paper and baby nappies producers are significant, as the investigations began through the leniency programme and marked the first instance in which fines were waived due to the collaboration received during the investigation proceedings.